Home

 At last

-In the middle ages they were sometimes incorporated into the floors of the French cathedrals.
+In the middle ages they were sometimes incorporated into patterns on the floors of the French cathedrals.
 The labyrinth at Chartres Cathedral near Paris is one of the most famous.
 But a number of different styles have been found through out history.

 You may wish to try mindfulness based stress reduction meditations.
 They also promote the experience of peace and silence.

-Or explore other stress relief techniques.
+explore other stress relief techniques.

-return from Walking the Labyrinth to Gentle Stress Relief home page.
+Gentle Stress Relief home page.

 Sources: